 The rights and powers implied in specific classes of easement prescribed by the Land Transfer Regulations 2002 and the Fifth Schedule of the Property Law Act 2007 do not apply and the easement rights and powers are as set out in Annexure Schedule B.

 All signing parties and either their witnesses or solicitors must sign or initial in this box.

 ANNEXURE SCHEDULE B

-Consultation of the

-Dated: Page of pages

-Dated: Dated: Page of
+Easement Instrument Dated: Page of pages Easement Instrument Dated: Page of page

 RIGHTS AND POWERS

 1 Rights of way